 12:15 a.m.
 Ceremony and Recognition of Veterans

 Without the generous support of our sponsors, this event would not be possible.
-Sponsors for the event to date include: City of Lubbock, Parks and Recreation, Lubbock National Bank, Silent Wings Museum, Bodyworks, Lubbock Chamber of Commerce, Gene Messer Toyota and Gene Messer Ford and Lincoln.
-A special thank you to the Big Band Jazz Orchestra and Junior Vasquez for providing our entertainment.
+Sponsors for the event to date include: City of Lubbock, Parks and Recreation, Lubbock National Bank, Silent Wings Museum, Texas Tech University Health Sciences Center, Bodyworks, Lubbock Chamber of Commerce, Gene Messer Toyota and Gene Messer Ford and Lincoln.
+A special thank you to the Hub City Jazz Orchestra and Junior Vasquez for providing our entertainment.

 The Veterans Advisory Committee was established by the Lubbock City Council in 2014.
 Their mission is to assess current veteran programs and services, identify existing gaps and specific unfulfilled needs, particularly during times of transition, and to prioritize and make recommendations to City Council on various aspects of the Lubbock veteran population to improve the quality of life for all Lubbock citizens.